-In this Phantom Wallet review, we’ll take a look at the secure wallet browser extension.
+In this Phantom Wallet review, we’ll take a look at the secure crypto wallet browser extension.
 Delving into Phantom’s features, supported blockchains, plus how to swap and stake to earn a yield.

-Phantom is a user-friendly, digital web3 wallet for the Solana blockchain, making it safe & easy for you to store, send, stake and swap tokens and NFTs.
+Phantom is a Web3 user-friendly, multi-chain crypto wallet, making it safe & easy for you to store, send, stake and swap tokens and NFTs.

-So, let’s dive into this Phantom Wallet review to find out if the Phantom is the right wallet for your crypto assets.
+So, let’s dive into this Phantom Wallet review to determine if the Phantom is the right wallet for your crypto assets.

 Phantom Wallet Review

 What is the Phantom Wallet?

-The Phantom is the non-custodial wallet for the Solana blockchain.
-It´s remarkably similar to its web3 alternative, Metamask, and is currently available as a free browser extension for Chrome, Firefox, Brave and Opera Browser downloads.
+The Phantom is the non-custodial multi-chain wallet Web3 wallet.
+It’s remarkably similar to its web3 alternative, Metamask, and is currently available as a free browser extension for Chrome, Firefox, Brave and Opera Browser downloads.

-With the Phantom wallet, you can manage your crypto and NFTs, stake, swap tokens and access DeFi applications on the Solana blockchain.
-The team is also working on supporting Ethereum, with a beta version coming soon.
-In my opinion, I see Phantom being a serious challenger to the popular Metamask wallet.
+With the Phantom wallet, you can manage your crypto and NFTs, stake, swap tokens and access DeFi applications on the Solana, Ethereum and Polygon blockchains.

-Phantom is a non-custodial Web3 wallet where the user has access to their private keys.
+Phantom is a non-custodial Web3 wallet where users can access their private keys.
 Again similarly to Metamask, you can also connect it directly to Ledger, which we’ll also take a look at.

 In just six months of its launch, Phantom gained more than 2 million monthly active users making it the fastest-growing crypto wallet.
 In January 2022, Phantom announced a $109M Series B led by Paradigm with participation from past investors, including a16z, Variant, Solana Ventures, and Jump Crypto.

 What is Solana?